 Residencies: Tufts Medical Center, Lahey Clinic, Baystate Medical Center, Maine Medical Center and St. Elizabeth’s Medical Center each have fully accredited general surgical residency programs.
 Tufts Medical Center also offers advanced training programs in vascular surgery, cardiothoracic surgery, transplantation surgery, and bariatric surgery, while Lahey Clinic offers advanced training in plastic surgery, hepatobiliary surgery, and colorectal surgery.
 Baystate Medical Center offers advanced training in minimally invasive surgery.

 Research: Clinical research opportunities are available at Tufts Medical Center, Lahey Clinic, Baystate Medical Center, Maine Medical Center, and St. Elizabeth’s Medical Center.
 Students interested in summer research experiences should contact a surgical faculty member in their area of interest around January 1st in order to optimize their chances for successful placement and funding.
 Clinical research electives can also be arranged by contacting the Chief of the relevant clinical team.
-A limited number of basic laboratory research opportunities are available within the Department of Surgery.
-To learn more about these, please contact Dr. Mackey, Chair of the Department of Surgery.

 Michael Tarnoff, MD, FACS